mlhartme/stool/client/documentation.md

 Startup is refused if the user who built the image does not have access to all fault projects of the image.

 Startup is refused if your stage has expired.
-In this case, use `stool config expire=`*newdate* to configure a new `expire` date.
+In this case, use `sc config expire=`*newdate* to configure a new `expire` date.

 Startup is also refused if the disk or memory quota exceeded.
 In this case, stop some other stages.